ClioPatria/ClioPatria/config-available/README.txt

   Configure RDF prefixes (namespaces).
 This should typically be loaded early in the process.

+  $ authenticate.pl :
+  Demand HTTP basic authentication for the entire server.

   $ cache.pl (edit) :
   Control caching of RDF inputs.